cowlum/gpx-files/README.md

-# GPX files Vancouver Island
+# GPX files for Vancouver Island

 Locations of for suitable anchorages.
 Includes notes for cruising guide page for further information.